safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-This exercise utilizes the FME Server Resource folders, but there is also native support in FME Server to watch for new resources in Amazon S3 Buckets, Dropbox, and FTP.
+This exercise utilizes the FME Server Resource folders, but you could also watch a Directory outside of FME Server Resources by creating a Resource Connection or reference a shared UNC path.
+There is also native support in FME Server to watch for new resources in Amazon S3 Buckets, Dropbox, and FTP.
 <br>Using the same concepts described here, you could use one of these protocols instead of Directory Watch.
 </td>
 </tr>